 The town is still steeped in active politics.
 And its economy is still based on retail trade -- people from hundreds of miles around use Missoula as their base for shopping and for finding medical and other professional services.
 The University of Montana and the Forest Service are also heavy economic hitters here.

-Categories: General, Music/Concerts
+Categories: General, Music/Concerts, Theatre/Film

 Categories: Arts/Culture, General